tomkerkhove/promitor/README.md

 [![Docker Stars](https://img.shields.io/docker/stars/tomkerkhove/promitor-scraper.svg?style=flat-square)](https://hub.docker.com/r/tomkerkhove/promitor-scraper/)

-**Promitor** is an **Azure Monitor scraper for Prometheus** providing a scraping endpoint for Prometheus that provides a subset of Azure Monitor metrics inside your cluster.
+**Promitor** is an **Azure Monitor scraper for Prometheus** providing a scraping endpoint for Prometheus that provides a configured subset of Azure Monitor metrics.

 ## Documentation
 All documentation is available on [promitor.io](https://promitor.io)